 We obtained a detail of an appraisal conducted by independent experts hired by RECOPE, which included the assets related to the refining process, and we verified if those assets were recorded at their fair value.
-This information was obtained for the period ended December 31, 2015.

 We requested RECOPE's policy regarding the frequency of appraisals.